|

 Due to the need to be able to respond flexibly to the whole range of

-potential operations, HQ ARRC has been developing the capability for
+potential operations, HQ ARRC has developed the capability for

 rapidly deployable and modular HQs.
-Deployment will begin with the
+Deployment begins with the

 despatch of a Forward Liaison and Reconnaissance Group (FLRG) within 48

-hours of the order being given which can then be quickly followed up.
+hours of the order to move being given which can then be quickly followed up.

 Within